Generic selectors

 Rob: So it’s just a game.

 Jonathan: It’s just a game and it’s fun and it’s cute, but I think it’s a distraction.
-As a corollary to that, obviously one thing follows the other, but there is a very good film, a documentary about me that’s opening at Sundance next week.
+As a corollary to that, one thing follows the other, but there is a very good film, a documentary about me that’s opening at Sundance next week.

 Rob: I was going to announce it.
-Next week there’s an entire documentary premiering at Sundance about Jonathan, and that’s why he’s squeezing us in tonight before going to Park City.
+Next week, there’s an entire documentary premiering at Sundance about Jonathan, and that’s why he’s squeezing us in tonight before going to Park City.

 Jonathan: And that’s strange, right?